 Before commencing, ensure that there is valid cylinder information in the system.
 Refer to section 4.20 for more details.

-Select the Export Cylinder Queue command from the Cylinder Menu.
+Select the workflow to view queue, then select the View Queue command from the View Current Queue Menu.

-Print out the exported queue information, and print out the screenshots of the step list (section 4.14) and cylinder list (section 4.20) to demonstrate the correct information is exported.
+Click the Print Queue button to receive the exported Excel file.
+Check the Excel file against the View Queue web page to demonstrate the correct information is exported.

 User Login / Logout